huggingface/tokenizers/CONTRIBUTING.md

 ## Opening an issue

-**An issue without a reproducer will be closed.** "The tokenizer is wrong" or "this is slow" is not a bug report.
+**A bug without a reproducer will have a very low chance to be looked out.** "The tokenizer is wrong" or "this is slow" is not a bug report.
 We need:

 - **An actual `tokenizer.json`** — a Hub repo id we can download, or the file attached.
 Not a description of it, not a screenshot, not a snippet of the